No matter who we are or what unique experience we bring, we all have a place at the table and something valuable to contribute.

 Lasting positive change in these communities requires investment in organizing, leadership development, coalition building and public policy research.
 Over the years, we have invested in initiatives and projects that nurture and empower communities, from convening to community organizing to building collaboration among community members, nonprofits and institutions.

-Proposition 15 “Schools and Communities First” could generate over $3.75 billion in much needed new revenues for Los Angeles County K-12 public schools, community colleges and local governments by closing tax loopholes for the state’s largest commercial properties.
+Proposition 15 “Schools and Communities First” would of generated over $3.75 billion in much needed new revenues for Los Angeles County K-12 public schools, community colleges and local governments by closing tax loopholes for the state’s largest commercial properties.

 Proposition 16 addresses gender discrimination and systemic racism by restoring affirmative action in state hiring, contracting and education.